How to Get a Public Defender for DUI, and What to Expect for Case Chances to Win

 One major reason for free public attorneys not having the best odds to win a DUI case is because of the massive amount of cases they have to take on at once.
 Many public defenders simply do not have the dedicated time it takes to formulate strong DUI defense to win, and makes it almost impossible to give the full attention it takes to fight and beat a DUI or DWI case.

 All driving under the influence cases today will carry long-lasting penalties if convicted, and even a free attorney is better than not using a lawyer at all.
-No matter what you think the case chances are to win at first, you should get an attorney for a first DUI offense or at least get free legal advice from an expert lawyer to let you know what the best defense options are.
-The odds of a public defender getting DUI charges dropped are not good with any case in this complex legal field of law.
+No matter what you think the case chances are to win at first, you should get an attorney for a first DUI offense or at least get free legal advice from an expert lawyer to let you know what the best defense options are before using a public defender as a remedy for a DUI, DWI case today.
+In March 2023, the odds of a public defender getting DUI charges dropped are not good with any case in this complex legal field of law.